johanneswiesel/Convex-Order/README.md

 # Convex order via Wasserstein distance

 This repository contains the implementations of the numerical examples in the paper "A new characterisation of convex order through the 2-Wasserstein distance", which can be found under arXiv:2207.01235.
+Link: https://arxiv.org/abs/2207.01235

 ## Prerequisites